A Missing Comma Could Cost You

 Pat Iyer, author of Why Become a Better Writer Today?
-How Writing Skills Help You Thrive, formerly owned a successful business that hired expert witnesses who wrote reports for lawyers.
-She knew that attorneys who saw language errors were concerned that carelessness with language could reflect equal carelessness with the facts—and a legal case may hinge on the facts.
+How Writing Skills Help You Thrive, owns a successful business that hires expert witnesses who wrote reports for lawyers.
+She knows that attorneys who see language errors are concerned that carelessness with language could reflect equal carelessness with the facts—and a legal case may hinge on the facts.

-Any job applicants’ résumés she received that had grammatical, spelling, or punctuation errors ended up in the trash—regardless of the applicants’ alleged skills.
+Any job applicants’ résumés she receives that have grammatical, spelling, or punctuation errors ended up in the trash—regardless of the applicants’ alleged skills.